datacharmer/dbdeployer/README.md

 ## Logs management.

 Sometimes, when using sandboxes for testing, it makes sense to enable the general log, either during initialization or for regular operation.
-While you can do that with ``--my-cnf-options=general-log=1`` or ``--my-init-options=--general-log=1``, as of version 1.4.0 you have two easy boolean shortcuts: ``--init-general-log`` and ``--enable-general-log`` that will start the general log when requested.
+While you can do that with ``--my-cnf-options=general-log=1`` or ``--my-init-options=--general-log=1``, as of version 1.4.0 you have two simple boolean shortcuts: ``--init-general-log`` and ``--enable-general-log`` that will start the general log when requested.

 Additionally, each sandbox has a convenience script named ``show_log`` that can easily display either the error log or the general log.
 Run `./show_log -h` for usage info.